 Land Status Records Land Status Records are used by BLM Western State Offices to document the ongoing state of a township's Federal and private land regarding title, lease, rights, and usage.
 These documents include Master Title Plats, which are a composite of all Federal surveys for a township.
 Other Land Status Records include Use Plats, Historical Indices, and Supplemental Plats.
-The second secon Control Document Index Records The Control Document Index includes BLM documents that affect restriction of public land and resources.
-CDI documents include pul documents have been kept on microfilm since the 1950's, but are records from BLM's LR2000 database. blic laws, proclamations, and withdrawals.
-CDI Tract Books Tract Books are used by BLM Eastern State Offices as the basic ind for public land title research.
-Tract Books are simply listings of all th transactions involving surveyed public lands-by State or territory, meridian, township, range, section, and subdivisions.
-Today, there are 1,582 original General Land Office tract books at Eastern States showing how, when, and to whom title to Public Domain lands passed from the United States-in the States of Alabama, Arkansas, Florida, Illinois, Indiana, Iowa, Louisiana, Michigan, Minnesota, Missouri, Mississippi, Ohio, and Wisconsin. the space of the s Land Catalog The Land Catalog application allows the public to search for Patents, Surveys, Land Status Records, CDI Documents, and LR2000 Case Recordation & Land Status reports associated with a specific township.
+Compared Section Section Secti Control Document Index Records The Control Document Index includes BLM documents that affect or I restriction of public land and resources.
+CDI documents include public documents have been kept on microfilm since the 1950's, but are now records from BLM's LR2000 database. laws, proclamations, and withdrawals.
+CDI Tract Books Tract Books are used by BLM Eastern State Offices as the basic index for public land title research.
+Tract Books are simply listings of all the transactions involving surveyed public lands-by State or territory, meridian, township, range, section, and subdivisions.
+Today, there are 1,582 original General Land Office tract books at Eastern States, showing how, when, and to whom title to Public Domain lands passed from the United States-in the States of Alabama, Arkansas, Florida, Illinois, Indiana, Iowa, Louisiana, Michigan, Minnesota, Missouri, Mississippi, Ohio, and Wisconsin.
+The second secon Land Catalog The Land Catalog application allows the public to search for Patents, Surveys, Land Status Records, CDI Documents, and LR2000 Case Recordation & Land Status reports associated with a specific township.
 This application displays the PLSS data layer for and a drop-down search menu for easy navigation from a State, Meridian, and Township perspective.
+May bresholds was a real of the first black of the